vipinagrawal25/MeMC/paper/paper.md

 we use $N=5120$ for the random grid and $N=5292$ for the regular grid.

 ![\textbf{Grid points on a sphere} (A)Triangulated random points on a sphere.
 (B) Triangulated points on sphere after $60000$ SMC iteration of the initial configuration shown in (A).
-(C) An example of regular grid
+(C) An example of regular grid.
 \label{fig:grid}](fig/spheres.pdf){width=100%}

 ## Energy